LeaX-XIV/grail/README.md

 - For synthetic graphs, we cannot compare our results with the one in the paper because our graphs have an average degree much larger than the ones used in the GRAIL paper.
 - For small, sparse graphs, some of our results are between 1.5 and 10 times faster, while other are between 2 and 5 times slower.
 It is worth noting than the slower times are obteined from a different machine than the faster times.
 - For small, dense graphs our results are around 2 times slower (we could only run arXiv with d > 5).
 Again, this slow results are obtained on the same slow machine mentioned above.
-- For large, real graphs, our results are between 0% and 100% faster (we could not test uniprot-100m, because it stopped with a memory allocation error).
+- For large, real graphs, our code can run up to 2 times faster (we could not test uniprot-100m, because it stopped with a memory allocation error).

-We can say that, for all graphs, the time for query resolution greatly drops with the increase of the number of labels (between 5 and 10 times faster), with a time for creating the index that rises between 50% and 400%, with a greater increase in smaller graphs.
+We can say that, for all graphs, the time for query resolution greatly drops with the increase of the number of labels (up to 50 times faster in some graphs), with a time for creating the index that rises between 50% and 300%, with a greater increase in smaller graphs.

 ## Conclusion